Home

 Which vacuum forming machine is best for automotive parts?

-For most automotive interior and exterior components, the LITE 1510, LITE 2010, and LITE 2215 cover the practical range.
+For most automotive interior and exterior components, the practical range is LITE 1510, LITE 2010, and LITE 2215.
 Interior trim pieces and instrument panel inserts typically fit within the LITE 1510's 1460×960 mm forming area.
-Full door panels and exterior body components often require the LITE 2010 or LITE 2215.
-All three machines support servo-driven heating, multi-zone control, and pre-stretching — the options that matter most for consistent quality on structural automotive parts.
+Full door panels and exterior body components often require LITE 2010 or LITE 2215.
+For structural automotive parts, servo-driven heating, multi-zone control, and pre-stretching matter more than raw forming area alone.

 Can I buy drawings to build a vacuum forming machine myself?